 The Challenge

-• Uncertainty around how to confidently support neurodivergent colleagues
+• Limited internal awareness of neurodiversity a how to confidently support neurodivergent colleagues

 • Tech companies estimated that just 3% of their staff are neurodivergent, but when surveyed directly, 53% of tech employees identified as neurodivergent (Tech Talent Charter, 2024).
+This highlights a lack of psycholigcal safety.

 • 37% of neurodivergent employees fear disclosing their diagnosis due to stigma and stereotypes (CIPD, 2024)